Prospective Graduate Students

 When you apply online, you will be asked to enter an e-mail address for each recommender.
 Letters should be from individuals you know in a professional capacity (as a student and/or in the workplace).

 Recommenders are notified by e-mail that you have requested they submit a letter once their email address is entered on the application.
 The application does not have to be submitted for recommenders to receive this email; it happens almost immediately.
-Recommenders can be reminded or "resent' the link by the applicant, by logging into the application and resending.It is the responsibility of the applicant to ensure that recommendation letters are submitted by the application deadline.
+Recommenders can be reminded or "resent' the link by the applicant, by logging into the application and resending.It is the responsibility of the applicant to ensure that recommendation letters are submitted by the application deadline or within the preferred grace period after the deadline of 7 calendar days.

 Science Study Summary